 Once again, thank you for being a responsible pet owner.

 If you would love to give a good home to a poor unwanted pet terrapin, check out our complete terrapin guide – the complete handbook on everything you need to know about looking after your very own pet terrapin.

 Previous Success Stories: Turtles Find a New Home!

 - Just want to say thank you so much for all your efforts in finding my musk a good home, i was worried it may fall into the wrong hands but thankfully Ozzie has given it a lovely new home with his other 2 musks, so I am very grateful for the job you do, thank you,

 - Good Evening.
 My roommate recently gave me a surprise gift…a turtle.
 I have attempted to take care of it for the last 3 months but the work load is just too much for me and I am not really sure what to do.
 I want to get rid of it, and I have posted on several sites such as gumtree but have been unable to locate a new owner.
 I do not really want to just release it into the wild but I honestly do not know what other options are available.
 Do you know of any organizations that would take it as a donation?
 I want the turtle to have a good life and a competent owner, but I just personally do not want to take care of it anymore.
 Any information you have would be extremely helpful.

-- Happy to say that youi help find a new home for my pet terrapin.
+- Happy to say that you helped find a new home for my pet terrapin.
 I am so pleased that we finally found someone who wanted to take the little guy in.
 They were incredibly excited so I think it is a win win situation for all.
 Thank you for your assistance.